Get to Page One Ltd Terms and Conditions

 - 6.11 All prices quoted by the Company exclude VAT.

-- 6.12 As with clause 19 the Customer may transfer the domain name to another host other than the Company upon termination of the Agreement in accordance with clause 10 of these terms and conditions and provided the Customer pays the Company’s administrative costs in transferring the domain name at a cost of £45 per hour with a minimum of time spent by the Company of 60 minutes.
-This is the same as website transfer, via FTP protocol or other methods in which the site may be transferred to a third party.
-In any case a third party take over the management of the site &/or hosting then Get To Page One Ltd no longer have an obligation to maintain, backup, amend or update the website, whether in receipt of funds, if any funds remain on account the customer, relinquishes their right to these monies being used in accordance with their account, website or ongoing services provided by Get To Page One Ltd. Minimum cost for transferring a website is 1 hour (chargeable at £45 per hour)
+- 6.12 As with clause 19 the Customer may transfer a domain name to another host other than the Company upon termination of the Agreement in accordance with clause 10 of these terms and conditions and provided the Customer pays the Company’s administrative costs in transferring the domain name at a cost of £65 per hour with a minimum of time spent by the Company of 60 minutes, plus a one off administrative fee of £50.00 This is the same as website transfer, via FTP protocol or other methods in which the site may be transferred to a third party.
+In any case a third party take over the management of the site &/or hosting then Get To Page One Ltd no longer have an obligation to maintain, backup, amend or update the website, whether in receipt of funds, if any funds remain on account the customer, relinquishes their right to these monies being used in accordance with their account, website or ongoing services provided by Get To Page One Ltd. Minimum cost for transferring a website is 1 hour (chargeable at £65 per hour)

 - 7. Internet marketing